Colon Cancer On The Rise: Diet, Lifestyle, & More Explained

 Key Takeaways:

-• Rates of Colon Cancer are Increasing Among Younger Adults: Colon cancer risk factors include, but aren't limited to, lifestyle, diet, and genetics.
+• Rates of Colon Cancer are Increasing Among Younger Adults: Colon cancer risk factors include lifestyle, diet, and genetics, among others.

 • Early Detection Can Significantly Improve Survival Rates: This can be achieved through screening and awareness of symptoms, such as changes in bowel habits.